Eric-Lpcr/AdventOfCode2022/day19/README.md

 # [Day 19: Not Enough Minerals](https://adventofcode.com/2022/day/19)

 Planning problem.

 I always wonder what was the best strategy for RTS [Real Time Strategy](https://en.wikipedia.org/wiki/Real-time_strategy) games.

-I search and read about this subject:
+I search and read quite a lot about this subject:
 - Googled "Planning for resource production in real-time strategy games"
 - [Maximization of the Resource Production in RTS Games using Planning and Scheduling](http://worldcomp-proceedings.com/proc/p2015/ICA2938.pdf)